nickyspitz/yearly-vision/VISION.md

 * Spirituality

 ## Step 3: Create your vision for the future
-_This step is about working backwards from the "far-off" future to align with yourself as you continue to unfold_
+_This step is about working backwards from the "far-off" future to align with yourself as you continue to unfold.
+Take as much time as you need_

 In three-to-five years:
 * Who do you want to be?